tsprasath/estate/README.md

 * **TERRAFORM_INIT_EXTRA_ARGS**: Extra commandline arguments that will be applied only the `terraform init` command (Default ``)
 * **TERRAFORM_PLAN_EXTRA_ARGS**: Extra commandline arguments that will be applied only to the `terraform plan` command (Default: `-detailed-exitcode -out=plan`)
 * **TERRAFORM_APPLY_EXTRA_ARGS**: Extra commandline arguments that will be applied only to the `terraform apply` command (Default: ``)
+* **TERRAFORM_ELASTICACHE_URL**: If using a clustered setup and AWS Elasticache then you can configure the elasticache url

 The following can only be applied as environment variables